This version is in beta - expect some breaking changes.

 Data availability and status

-You can get data for the previous two tax years.
+You can get data for the previous four tax years (but see restrictions for agents in the Authorisation section).
 You cannot get data for the current tax year or for earlier tax years.

 Further details follow on the availability of specific data items.

 We receive employment and private pension payments and deductions data from employers and pension providers via a Full Payment Submission, usually on or before each payment date.